Fulvue Drive-In.com

 David O. Russell's American Hustle (2013) is a somewhat fictionalized version of the infamous 1970s ABSCAM affair where federal agents went after mobsters and landed up going after gangsters instead in a mess that closely followed Watergate.
 Bradley Cooper is an overly ambitious FBI agent who think he may have an opportunity to get some major arrests going when he helps to nab two con artists (Christian Bale and Amy Adams) offering them a big break from prison if they help him.

-They reluctantly agree and the amusing madness begins with Bale's old con artist having the additional problem of a wacky, loud wife (Jennifer Lawrence) who compains about everything, cannot keep her mouth shut has no idea what is gong on, cares about their son and wants more in her life than she has while having zero inhibitions in the process.
-He also has a connection to a major politician (Jeremy Renner) who is mixed up with some mobsters and all these dysfunctional connections can only be a recipie for trouble.
+They reluctantly agree and the amusing madness begins with Bale's old con artist having the additional problem of a wacky, loud wife (Jennifer Lawrence) who complains about everything, cannot keep her mouth shut has no idea what is gong on, cares about their son and wants more in her life than she has while having zero inhibitions in the process.
+He also has a connection to a major politician (Jeremy Renner) who is mixed up with some mobsters and all these dysfunctional connections can only be a recipe for trouble.

 Eric Warren Singer (The International) co-wrote the screenplay with the director which tends to be as literate as it is hilarious, while Russell has an amazing cast all working at their best (all too rare these days) and a pacing that is a plus.
 The only things holding this back are the fictionalizing is on he loose side and the film covers ground we have seen before (Scorsese's films, which are acknowledged here in a way I will not ruin and films taking place in the 1970s like Anderson's Boogie Nights and Stillman's The Last Days Of Disco) but this is one of the best films of 2013 just the same and one more than worth your time.
 Just don't go in with wildly high expectations and you'll get more out of it.
 Louis C.K.
 Michael Pena, Colleen Camp and Anthony Zerbe also star.